Clive Doyle

-Clive Joseph Doyle (February 24, 1941 – June 8, 2022) was a leader in the Branch Davidian movement after the Waco siege in 1993.
+Clive Joseph Doyle (24 February 1941 – 8 June 2022) was an Australian leader in the Branch Davidian movement after the Waco siege in 1993.
 He was a Branch Davidian and a Davidian Seventh-day Adventist before the Waco siege.
-Doyle was one of nine survivors of the April 19, 1993 fire that destroyed the Mount Carmel Center at the end of the siege.
+Doyle was one of nine survivors of the 19 April 1993 fire that destroyed the Mount Carmel Center at the end of the siege.
 He along with other survivors built a new chapel on the site of the siege in 1999.

 Early life and family

-Doyle was born in Australia on February 24, 1941.
+Doyle was born in Melbourne, Australia on 24 February 1941.
 His mother was a worker in a garment factory, and his father left his mother before he was born.
 In Australia, he was a currency printer.
 Doyle obtained American citizenship in 1985, according to The Dallas Morning News.

-Doyle had two daughters with Deborah Brown, Shari and Karen Doyle.
-Shari died in the April 19, 1993 fire from which her father and sister escaped.
+Doyle had two daughters with Deborah Doyle (nee Slawson), Shari Elayna Doyle (1 August 1974 – 19 April 1993) and Karen Elizabeth Graham (5 July 1971 – 30 March 2018).
+Shari died in the 19 April 1993 fire from which her father and sister escaped.
 Karen was living in a California property owned by the Branch Davidians when the Waco siege began.
 About three weeks before the 2018 anniversary service, Karen was killed in a car collision with a drunk driver in Pennsylvania.
 Both of his daughters were "married" to Koresh – Shari was fourteen when they "married".

 Joining the Davidian Seventh-day Adventists and Branch Davidians

 In Melbourne, Australia, Doyle and his mother were converted from Seventh-day Adventism by an itinerant preacher named Daniel Smith to Victor Houteff's splinter religious community, called the Shepherd's Rod (later known as the Davidian Seventh-day Adventists).
 Doyle quit his job as an apprentice in a cabinet shop in 1958 and moved with his mother to Tasmania to spread Houteff's teachings.
 Eventually, he raised enough money to move to Waco, Texas in 1964.

 Doyle was influential in formulating Lois Roden's theology.
 In 1980, she named him as an editor of SHEkinah, a Branch Davidian periodical used to disseminate ideas to others.
-Doyle argued, for example, that the Apostle Paul's "unknown God" in Acts 17 was known to over a billion people, the feminine Holy Spirit was known to a select few.
+Doyle argued, for example, that the Apostle Paul's "unknown God" in Acts 17 was known to over a billion people but the feminine Holy Spirit was known to a select few.
 Although, in his book he noted that he had to "wrestle" with Roden for him to finally get that the Holy Spirit was a feminine representation of Deity.

 In the 1980s, when David Koresh and George Roden were conflicting over the ownership of the Mount Carmel Center, he temporarily left the group.

 In 1990, Doyle worked for the Census Bureau in California taking the 1990 Census.
 He also reportedly worked in a gardening crew and an educational-video-producing company while with the Branch Davidians.